alibaba/feathub/docs/architecture.md

 ### Source

 A `Source` provides metadata to access and interpret a table of feature values from an offline or online feature store.
-For example, `FileSource` can specify the path of a file containing feature values in csv format.
+For example, `FileSystemSource` can specify the path of a file containing feature values in csv format.

 ### Sink